-This personal history was produced by founder member – Jo Bucklow (with help from others) – for the 30th Anniversary concert.
+This personal history was produced by founder member – Jo Bucklow (with help from others) – for the 30th Anniversary concert in 2018.

 I’ve been going to the Djanogly Community Orchestra for more than half my life!
 In 1988 I saw two paragraphs in the local paper – “is anyone interested in starting a community orchestra?”.
 I’d played the flute as a child, and had a fantastic experience of a summer orchestra for children, but not picked the flute up for over 10 years.
 I was very rusty, and pretty scared, but I’ve been with the orchestra practically every Monday night ever since.

 Duncan Lloyd, Head of Music at Djanogly had students who had no orchestra they could play in, so he decided to create one!
 All of us fitted into a small classroom, maybe 10 people on the first night.
 The orchestra grew gently over the first couple of years, largely through word of mouth and through an event called “Blow the dust off your instrument”.
 Duncan created a strong foundation, and growth (we were now around 50 or so) forced us out of the classroom and into a hall.

 We formed a committee (I was Chair) and created a constitution to ensure the continuity of the philosophy of providing for people who’d got nowhere else to play, and encouraging those who’d stopped playing their Instrument to take it up again.

 Duncan left unexpectedly, and Royden Taylor, a retired musician on holiday from Canada, happened to come to watch rehearsals the very night that Duncan announced he was leaving.
 He stayed for over a term, travelling up from London every Monday to conduct us and advised us how to choose our next conductor and what to look for.
 Royden’s support was very significant in helping the orchestra continue.